BrewhouseTeam/brewhouseteam.github.io/_posts/2016-02-26-five-practices-for-robut-ruby-on-rails-applications.md

 ## Use database constraints to ensure data consistency

-Your database is your best friend when it comes to ensuring data is present, not duplicated and that no orphans are left in the database.
+Your database is your best friend when it comes to ensuring data is present, not duplicated and that orphans are not left in the database.

 ### `null: false`